 - The driver knew the correct technique and chose not to use it.

-Ultimately, management is responsible for ensuring that systems are in place to create an environment that supports driver behavior that is consistent with safe operations.
+Ultimately, management is responsible for ensuring that systems are in place to create an environment that supports driver behavior consistent with safe operations.
 Often, true root cause analysis reveals that management’s action or inaction influences driver behavior.
 Given this, management’s role is fourfold:

 - Look for signs of impairment in the drivers and take rapid actions to reduce the risks.